wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 1. Make a copy of the template folder
 2.

-## Rules to keep the Application scalable
+## Rules to keep the Application scalable and inline with user expectation
 1. All updates to Models happen in ModelSaveController.js
 2. All events binded to models gets channelled through ModelEventCOntroller.js
 3. All dojo/on events get channelled through onEventController.js